emerald-geomodelling/libaarhusxyz/README.md

 For usage details, see [Example usage notebook](docs/Example%20usage.ipynb).

 ## Other tools
-We have developed interface code for SimPEG to work directly with measured data from SkyTEM systems (Tested with 304 and 306) in XYZ format using libaarhusxyz.
+We have developed interface code for the [SimPEG](https://simpeg.xyz/) inversion software to work directly with measured data from SkyTEM systems
+(Tested with 304 and 306) in XYZ format using libaarhusxyz.
 Example notebooks can be found [here](https://github.com/emerald-geomodelling/experimental-simpeg-ext/).